 The Cube Touring has been built in accordance with StVZO regulations.
 The LED lighting system up front and the small but powerful red LED at the rear both get their power seamlessly from the hub dynamo – which means they’re ready whenever needed, regardless of the weather.

-This all rounder offers some unique technical features such as the Ghost central suspension fork, integrated cable routing, super-stiff fenders, and a fully integrated rack carrier which accommodates all common panniers.
+This all-rounder offers some unique technical features such as the Ghost central suspension fork, integrated cable routing, super-stiff fenders, and a fully integrated rack carrier that accommodates all common panniers.

 Folding bikes are very convenient vehicles, their ability to be used in combination with public transport makes them the best option for many commuters.
 Unfortunately, they’re not exactly cheap bikes, they are usually quite pricey actually.